From Statistics Explained

 The price of telecommunications fell between 2000 and 2010 in many EU Member States (see Table 3).
 Price reductions were most apparent for national long-distance calls and international calls (represented here by calls to the United States).
 Across the EU, the average price of a national long-distance call almost halved between 2000 and 2010, with most of this reduction occurring by 2005, as the average price fell 5 % between 2005 and 2010.
-The price fall between 2005 and 2010 for an international call was larger, down 19 %, whereas the price of local calls increased by 17 %.
+The average price fall between 2005 and 2010 for an international call from the EU was larger, down 19 %, whereas the average price of local calls increased by 17 %.

 The largest increase (in percentage terms) in the price of local calls between 2005 and 2010 was recorded in the United Kingdom, where the price more than doubled, while double-digit percentage increases were also recorded in eight other EU Member States.
 By contrast, Denmark recorded the biggest decrease in the price of local calls, down 65 %.
 In the majority of EU Member States there was a remarkable decrease of prices for international calls between 2000 and 2010; the decrease was less dynamic during the second half of the decade.
 The convergence in prices for local and national long-distance calls between 2000 and 2010 was notable.
-Between 2000 and 2005 there was strong convergence between EU Member States in prices for international calls; this was followed by a slight divergence between 2005 and 2010.
+Between 2000 and 2005 there was strong convergence between EU Member States in prices for international calls; this was followed by a smaller divergence between 2005 and 2010.